Adzz/data_schema/guides/introduction/Stopping to_struct when there is an error.md

 # Stopping to_struct when there is an error

-There are two ways to create a struct from a schema `DataSchema.to_struct/2` and `DataSchema.to_struct/2`.
-The crucial difference is that with the latter you can have your casting functions return an `:error` or an error tuple and the creation of the struct will halt and the error will be returned.

-In contrast `DataSchema.to_struct` will always put whatever is returned from the casting functions into the struct so the only way to fail is to raise an error in the casting function.
+When we create a struct from a schema `DataSchema.to_struct/2` a casting function can return an error, optionally with a message, but there are two ways we could handle this error.
+The first is to stop immediately and return that error.
+The other is to collect all of the errors from all cast functions and return all of them to the user.

+Each has its place and both are possible in DataSchema.
 Contrast the following approaches:

 ### `DataSchema.to_struct/2`